IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_cluster.html.markdown

 * `patch_version` - (Optional, string) Set this to update the worker nodes with the required patch version.
    The patch_version should be in the format - `patch_version_fixpack_version`.
 Learn more about the Kuberentes version [here](https://cloud.ibm.com/docs/containers?topic=containers-cs_versions).
     **NOTE**: To update the patch/fixpack versions of the worker nodes, Run the command `ibmcloud ks workers -c <cluster_name_or_id> --output json`, fetch the required patch & fixpack versions from `kubeVersion.target` and set the patch_version parameter.
+* `retry_patch_version` - (Optional, int) This argument helps to retry the update of patch_version if the previous update fails.
+Increment the value to retry the update of patch_version on worker nodes.

 **NOTE**:
 1. For users on account to add tags to a resource, they must be assigned the appropriate access.
 Learn more about tags permission [here](https://cloud.ibm.com/docs/resources?topic=resources-access)